 You can also choose a word or two that correspond to that state for you, for example "calm focus" or "creative flow" and then give yourself a mental command to be back in "calm focus"/"creative flow" whenever you're there ready to work.

-4. Optional but useful, you can also choose a point on your body (knuckles are good for this) and press it firmly for 3-4 seconds while you're at the peak intensity of your desired state.
+4. Optional but useful, choose a point on your body (knuckles are good for this) and press it firmly for 3-4 seconds while you're at the peak intensity of your desired state.
 This is at the same time you're giving yourself the mental command.
+(Because you're linking the state to touching a physical part of your body, this is called a kinaesthetic anchor.)

 Then let go, and come back to your normal awareness.